Home | Send Feedback | Share on Bluesky |

 // d3 = Thu Jan 11 2018 03:30:03 GMT+0100 (W. Europe Standard Time)

-When a number is passed to the function, it is treated as a number of milliseconds elapsed since January 1, 1970, 00:00:00 UTC.
+The toDate function returns a clone when a Date object is passed to it.
+All functions in date-fns are immutable and don't modify their parameters.
+When a number is passed to the function, it's treated as the number of milliseconds elapsed since January 1, 1970, 00:00:00 UTC.

-When you have functions that expect multiple parameters, you can either provide arguments of the same type or mix the different types.
+When you have functions that expect multiple parameters, you can either provide arguments of the same type or mix different types.

 import isAfter from 'date-fns/isAfter';